slamsquanch/Bucket-Bonanza/README.txt

  -Sai and GIMP for image editing
  -JQuery and Bootstrap for screen responsiveness -Audacity and Reaper for recording audio
+ -Howler.js to get our audio working with mobile

 Issues and problems encountered:
 1) Getting our game compatible with all devices/resolutions.
 We initially designed the game with only one resolution